-Can Medical Marijuana Help Patients With Vertigo
+Medical Marijuana Can Help Patients With Vertigo

 Anyone who has had vertigo can attest to how destabilizing it can be when your surroundings appear to be shifting or spinning around you.
-Vertigo has several causes, though it can be challenging to identify the above symptom.
+It has several causes, though it can be challenging to identify the above symptom.

 Patients may find it challenging to wait for a diagnosis because many of them suffer from short-term or long-term nausea, vomiting, and balance problems.
 Vertigo can also be a persistent problem, but it needs to be treated right away to rule out any potentially serious underlying conditions.